 Differences arising on settlement or translation of monetary items are recognised in the consolidated statement of comprehensive income with the exception of monetary items that are designated as part of the hedge of the Group's net investment of a foreign operation.
-These are recognised in consolidated statement of other comprehensive income until the net investment is disposed of, at which time, the cumulative amount is reclassified to the income statement.
+These are recognised in consolidated statement of other comprehensive income until the net investment is disposed of, at which time, the cumulative amount is reclassified to the consolidated statement of other comprehensive income.
 Tax charges and credits attributable to exchange differences on those monetary items are also recorded in consolidated statement of other comprehensive income.

 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
-The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of the gain or loss on the change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognised in other comprehensive income or income statement are also recognised in other comprehensive income or income statement, respectively).
+The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of the gain or loss on the change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognised in other comprehensive income or consolidated statement of other comprehensive income are also recognised in other comprehensive income are also recognised in other comprehensive income or consolidated statement of other comprehensive income, respectively).